fako/writing/main/plot-trilogy.md

 Cerof discovers that if he touches the painting it turns into somekind of mirror, showing the room behind him, but not his own reflection.
 He steps through the painting unaware that he enters a world where everything is in chaos.
-Cerof learns that he's dead and that another Tirdecpion has thrown the world into chaos and has since secluded himself from society.
+Cerof learns that he's dead and that Tirdecpion has thrown the world into chaos and has since secluded himself from society.
 He sets out to find Tirdecpion and he starts talking to him to find out what is going on.

 It turns out that the world is a lot bigger than Cerof has ever imagined it to be and that Tirdecpion seems to haven't gone insane,